mohamedJeddi/AngularApp/README.md

 # AngularApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0 and interacts with the BackEnd part (which is developed using Spring Framework) using the Http module

 ## Development server